-Put the spring back into your step at the family-friendly Kensington Metropark Spring Festival on April 21-22, 2018, in Milford, where you’ll be greeted by baby animals as well as cows, lambs, pigs and chickens.
+Put the spring back into your step April 27-28, 2019, during the annual family-friendly Spring Festival at Kensington Metropark in Milford, where you’ll be greeted by baby animals as well as cows, lambs, pigs and chickens.

 Rosco the Clown will also be in attendance to serve up balloon animals and laughs.

 Take a hayride or stop by the Kensington Living History Village to learn more about early pioneers, too.
 The Living History Village boasts an authentic hearth and offers blacksmithing, woodworking, fiber arts and cooking demonstrations throughout the year.

 The full event runs noon-4 p.m.
 Saturday and Sunday.
 Most of the activities are free, but fees will apply for some activities, including hayrides.

 Admission to the event is also free, but a Metropark parking permit is required to enter the park.
 A daily admission pass is $10 per car but there are also annual options, which run $35 for the standard annual pass and $21 for the seniors pass.

 For more information on the 2019 Spring Festival at Kensington Metropark, and for details on other family fun things to do this weekend in metro Detroit and Ann Arbor, visit the Metro Parent calendar.